Getxo: Galerias de Punta Begoña

 This massive stone structure was built in 1919 as a continuation of Getxo's defensive wall.
-It's an impressive sight, though it's in a bad state of decay.
-Long-term restoration, however, is underway.
-And while it's not open to the public, free one-hour guided visits in Basque and Spanish are offered throughout the year, with some English-language tours in August.
+It has fallen into disrepair, though long-term restoration is underway.
+While public access is restricted, free one-hour guided visits in Basque and Spanish are offered throughout the year, with some English-language tours in August.

 These galleries and viewing balconies are of extraordinary architectural, visual and environmental interest.
 Their floor plan is irregular, following the outline of the Punta Begoña promontory on which they stand.
 A fort defending the bay stood on this same spot from the 17th century to the 19th.

 The galleries were designed by architect Ricardo Bastida in 1918 in an eclectic but mainly classical style.
 They were commissioned by Horacio Echevarrieta, a renowned businessman, and their main function was complete the containing wall holding back the cliff below Atxekolandeta, the area on which the mansion of Echavarrieta family stood (this English-style mansion designed by architect Gregorio lbarreche in 1910, is no longer standing).
 The owner fitted out the galleries with various rooms and passages designed as a leisure area.

 They are built in a blend of masonry, ashlars and concrete on a high sloping masonry base, and comprise three gallery sections at different heights, ending in terraces and balustraded viewing balconies.